Enjoy 50% off your first month

 For children under eight years old, it is preferable to deploy an AED with child-specific features (like pediatric pads or a child mode).
 This is because the standard shock delivered by an adult AED is higher than what is recommended for young children.
 If a child-mode AED is not available, you can and should deploy a standard adult AED.
 Doing something is always better than doing nothing.

-When using adult pads on a small child, you may need to place one pad on the centre of the chest and the other on the back, between the shoulder blades, to ensure they don’t touch.
+When using adult pads on a child under eight, you may need to place one pad on the centre of the chest and the other on the back, between the shoulder blades, to ensure they don’t touch.

 For children over eight, a standard adult AED is always recommended.